 When using the Sierra Chart Real-Time and Historical Forex/CFD Data Service and other Forex Data/Trading services, the volume data is Tick Volume where each new Bid and Ask price update received causes the volume to be incremented by 1.

 It is a substitute for the lack of actual volume data.
 Although, it is not true volume data.

-In the case where Sierra Chart is using 1 for volume on the price data received in real-time, you will not see any volume data at all for the bars in the chart downloaded from historical data unless the data comes from the Sierra Chart historical data servers which will be the case for the Sierra Chart Real-time and Historical Forex/CFD Data Service and the Sierra Chart Real-time and Historical Exchange Data Feed.
+In the case where Sierra Chart is using 1 for volume on the price data received in real-time, you will not see any volume data at all for the bars in the chart downloaded from historical data unless the data comes from the Sierra Chart historical data servers which will be the case for the Sierra Chart Real-time and Historical Forex/CFD Data Service, the Sierra Chart Real-time Exchange Data Feed, and the Denali Exchange Data Feed.